JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

   def getType: MyTypeObject
 }
 ```
-Maybe our type works with a List at the top level, like Spark does, so instead, we will do:
+Maybe our type works with a List at the top level, as Spark does, so instead, we will do:
 ```scala
 trait GenericToMyType[A] {
   def getType: List[MyTypeObject]